29 Meanings

 Don't listen to what mama says

-Not a word not a word mama says
+Not a word, not a word mama says

 Or else you'll find yourself being the rival

-Sure, the great lord before he died
+Sure, the great Lord before he died

 Knelt sinners by his side

-No I'm not going to tell you
+No, I'm not gonna tell you

 What you already know